11/7/2019

 Analyst at Deutsche Bank

 Yes, thank you.
-Maybe a little bit more on the US.
-Can you talk about growth in the quarter coming in a touch below 3% versus the Nielsen data over the course of the quarter pointing closer to 6?
-You know, I think we all know you had tough comparisons in the year-go quarter, but at the same time there was an extra selling day this quarter.
-And, you know, so just how do you think about that 3% number in light of those factors, building on Andrea's question?
-And then if I could, a related question, building on what you just said, but in the context of Coke Energy, I think that we all appreciate what you and Coke have each said about the intended interplay between Monster and really Monster and Rain and Coke Energy and that they're targeted at different consumers and designed to minimize cannibalization risk.
-But given that they'll be going through common distributors, just how confident are you that those, you know, new Coke SKUs won't take away from some of your smaller SKUs, whether Monster, Rain, NOS, Full Throttle, or otherwise, rather than having them successfully find incremental space in the cooler or take away from competition distributed by others?
+Maybe a little bit more on the U.S. Can you talk about Growth in the quarter coming in a touch below 3% versus the Nielsen data over the course of the quarter pointing closer to six.
+I think we all know you had tough comparisons in the year-ago quarter, but at the same time, there was an extra selling day this quarter.
+So just how do you think about that 3% number in light of those factors, building on Andrea's question?
+And then if I could, a related question, building on what you just said, but in the context of Koch Energy.
+I think that we all appreciate what you and Coke have each said about the intended interplay between Monster and really Monster and Rain and Coke Energy and that they're targeted at different consumers and designed to minimize cannibalization risk.
+But given that they'll be going through common distributors, just how confident are you that those new Coke SKUs won't take away from some of your smaller SKUs, whether Monster, Rain, NOS, Full Throttle, or otherwise, rather than having them successfully find incremental space in the cooler or take away from competition distributed by others?
 Thanks.

 speaker